 Hawaii is a dream holiday.
 You could easily spend a whole week lounging by the pool and swimming in the ocean.
 Hello relaxation!
 However, there are also so many more adventurous things you can do, including hikes, snorkeling and surfing!
-This Oahu, Hawaii travel guide will give you plenty of ideas for how to spend a week in paradise!
+This Hawaii travel guide will give you plenty of ideas for how to spend one week on Oahu, including Honolulu and the North Shore.

 Whenever we go on holiday, my hubby and I always hit up the local grocery store and buy breakfast food.
 However, for our first morning in Hawaii we decided to check out the restaurant in our hotel.
 A few weeks ago, I did a full review on my stay at Queen Kapiolani Hotel.